EC (Multi)-Scalar Multiplication

 sierra-replace-ids = false

-You can also add the dependency using scarb add garaga.
-See the installation guide for more options.
+You can also add the dependency using `scarb add garaga`.
+See the [installation guide](https://garaga.gitbook.io/garaga/using-garaga-libraries-in-your-cairo-project/..#installation) for more options.

 The function will be importable using